-As of September 22, 1997, Inhale had 129 employees, 109 engaged in research and development activities and 20 in general administration and business development.
-Sixty-eight of the employees hold advanced degrees, of which 28 are Ph.Ds.
+As of December 31, 1997, Inhale had 147 employees, of which 119 were engaged in research and development (including manufacturing) activities and 28 in general administration and business development.
+Seventy-six of the employees hold advanced degrees, of which 35 are Ph.D.s.
 The Company employs scientists and engineers with expertise in the areas of pulmonary biology, aerosol science, mechanical engineering, protein chemistry and chemical engineering.
 None of the Company's employees are covered by a collective bargaining agreement and the Company has experienced no work stoppages.
 Inhale believes that it maintains good relations with its employees.